RavensbourneWebMedia/Web-development-workshop/sessions/10/README.md

 ### Blog

-Individually, jot down the **5 key points** for each interview as early as possible, whilst they're all still fresh in your memory.
+*Individually*: jot down the **5 key points** for each interview as early as possible, whilst they're all still fresh in your memory.

-Then write a **summary** of your interviews, in which you highlight **emerging patterns** (e.g., more than one interviewee pointing out the same issue).
+Then *with your team*: write a **summary** of your interviews, in which you highlight **emerging patterns** (e.g. more than one interviewee pointing out the same issue).